sine2pi/Quaternion-Rotary/README.md

 <img width="683" alt="rot" src="https://github.com/user-attachments/assets/64726baf-8782-4174-a3fd-4cfda78280e5" />

-Changed to pi rotations.
-Frequency is now in radians.

     With freqs=10000 (which becomes theta_scaled), your self.freqs would contain approximately these values:

     Starting around 6.28 (2π) for the first element Following a geometric decay pattern
     Middle values around 1.0-0.1
     Ending near 0.0006 for the last element
     This creates a frequency spectrum where:

     Lower indices (early in the sequence) get high-frequency signals (~6.28) Higher indices (deeper in the embedding) get very low-frequency signals (~0.0006) This pattern helps the network distinguish between positions at different scales - nearby tokens create strong oscillations in early dimensions, while distant tokens are captured by the slow-changing later dimensions.

 ```python
     rotary = RotaryEmbedding(